About

 What you can do here

 - Drill your decisions.
-The trainer deals you a random hand, plays out the surrounding action, and grades your move by GTO frequency and EV loss.
+The trainer deals you a random hand, plays out the surrounding action, and grades your move against the GTO frequencies.
 Pause, replay, or change the starting spot (Open / vs Open / vs 3-bet / vs All-in) any time via Settings.

 - See aggregate frequencies.
 For every spot the site shows the combo-weighted action mix (Fold / Call / Raise / All-in) and lets you toggle the grid between horizontal and vertical stripes.